sauraen/OoTAnimInterp/README.md

 ### What has this been tested on?

-A project on 1.0U (compiled by gcc, using z64hdr) with a custom SkelAnime.
+A project on 1.0U (compiled by gcc, using z64hdr) with a custom skeleton.
 I set up a button to enable and disable the slerp algorithm and then interpolated between custom animations.
 With the vanilla algorithm, some cases of interpolation cause the skeleton to have very badly wrong rotations during the